nchursin/obsidian-confluence-unofficial/README.md

 > WARNING!
 This plugin is in a very early stage of development.
 Feel free to use it, but it's your funeral, pal. :)

+> HELP WANTED!
+I don't have opportunity to test this plugin on cloud Confluence.
+AFAIU there are different APIs.
+I plan to support as many versions of the API as possible, so let me know if you want to test the plugin on different versions of Confluence

 This is a plugin to publish pages from Obsidian to Confluence.
 It's Unofficial, in case you haven't noticed.

 ## Motivation